pranav1211/Beyondmebtw/projects/music/Readme.md

             ->also the play and pause thing works just as it should, its simple.
     10/1/2024
         V 0.8
             -> the previous song button is now functional, there is a 3 second leeway to go back to the previous song in the list.
-If the button is pressed after\
+             If the button is pressed after 3 second leeway it restarts the song.
-                3 second leeway it restarts the song ->removed the shuffle button
+            ->removed the shuffle button
             ->The previous song button also works with regards to the loopiing features.
             ->also to give credit where credit is due, Chat-GPT 3.5 helped me with a playback issue as it was conflicting with the second variable\